-A man named George with severe OCD and a phobia of germs attempted to commit suicide at the age of 19 via a gunshot wound to the head.
-Instead of killing him, the bullet eliminated his mental illness without any other brain damage.
+A man named George who was suffering from severe OCD and a phobia of germs attempted to commit suicide at the age of 19 by blowing his head with a gun.
+He survived and the bullet eliminated his mental illness without any brain damage.

-2. Magenta does not have a physical wavelength associated with it and thus doesn't "exist".
+2. The color magenta does not have a physical wavelength associated with it and thus doesn't "exist".
 It is a biological artifact.
 Our brains are telling us we are seeing "not green".

 3. The human brain remains half awake when sleeping in a new environment for the first time.

-4. Scientists at UCLA noticed that "time and time again" people suffered their first experience with anxiety or depression right after stomach illnesses.
+4. Scientists at UCLA noticed that “time and time again” human beings suffer their first experience with anxiety or depression right after stomach illnesses.
 They did brain scans after patients ate probiotics, and found that stomach bacteria actually directly affected the connectivity of the brain.

 5. Our brain perceives people who annoy us as moving slower than they actually are.

 Latest FactRepublic Video: